 This volunteer application should only be used if a league is manually entering information in or an outside background check provider that meets the standards of Little League Regulation THIS FORM SHOULD NOT BE COMPLETED IF A LEAGUE IS UTILIZING THE JDP QUICKAPP, Visit Little League, org./localBGcheck for more information.
 A COPY OF VALID GOVERNMENT ISSUED PHOTO IDENTIFICATION MUST BE ATTACHED TO COMPLETE THIS APPLICATION.
 All RED fields are required.
 Name First Middle Name or Initial State Zip Cell Phone Business Phone E-mail Address: Date of Birth Date of Birth Do not use forms from past years.
 Use extra paper to complete if additional this volunteer application should only be used if a league is manually entering information into JDP or an outside background check provider that meets the standards of Little League Regulations 1 (c)9.
 It is volunteer application should only be used if a league is manually entering information into JDP or an outside background check provider that meets the standards of Little League Regulations 1 (c)9.
-It is volunteer application to JDP or ALD DOILD NOT BE COMPLETED IF A LEAGUE IS UTILIZING THE JDP QUICKAPP.
-Visit If yes, explain: (If volunteer application of the following would ye all the paper to complete if additional paper to complete if additional last if yes, explain: (If volunteer applications 1 (c)9.
-If yes, explain: (If volunteer applications 1 (c)9.
-In which of the following would ye all the paper to complete if additional paper to complete in additional paper to complete if additional paper to complete if additional paper to complete if additional paper to complete in additional paper to complete if additional paper to complete if additional paper to complete in additio Cily Social Security # (mandatory) usiness Phone -mail Address: Date of Birth Occupation Employer Address Special professional training, skills, hobbies: Community affiliations (Clubs, Service Organizations, etc.): Previous valunteer experience (including baseball/softball and year): year): Do you have children in the program?
+It is volunteer application to JDP or ALD DOLL OF COMPLETE DIF A LEAGUE IS UTILIZING THE JDP QUICKAPP.
+Visit If yes, explain: If volunteer applications 1 (c)9.
+If yes, explain: If yes, explain: If volunteer applications 1 (c)9.
+If yes, explain: If yes Cily Social Security # (mandatory) usiness Phone -mail Address: Date of Birth Occupation Employer Address Special professional training, skills, hobbies: Community affiliations (Clubs, Service Organizations, etc.): Previous valunteer experience (including baseball/softball and year): year): Do you have children in the program?
 If yes, list full name and what level? □ Yes □ No Special Certification (CPR, Medical, etc.)?
 If yes, list Do you have a valid driver's license?
 Driver's License#: 4.
 Have you ever been charged with, convicted of, ple Driver's License#: If yes, describe each in full: (If volunteer answered yes to Question 4, the loc Little League Security Man 5.
 Have you ever been convicted of or plead no contest or guilty to any crime(s)?
 If yes, describe each in full: (Answering yes to Question 5, does not automatically disqualify you as a volunteer.) or guilly to any crime(s)?
 Cally disqualify you as a volunteer.)
 If yes, describe each in full: (Answering yes to Question 6, does not automatically disqualify you as a volunteer.) volunteer.)